 When you utilize a high level of emotional intelligence, you are better able to act intentionally and let this emotional awareness guide your behavior.
 Moreover, you can leverage this emotional skill to improve your day-to-day communications in the workplace.
 You can leverage each daily interaction as an opportunity to build trust and confidence in your leadership skills.

-Here are five ways emotional intelligence improves your communication skills and demonstrates your strong leadership abilities:
+Here are five ways emotional intelligence can improve communication skills and demonstrates your strong leadership abilities:

 - You are more aware of your emotions.
 When you are more aware of your emotions, you can use this knowledge to guide your interactions.
 Knowing how you are feeling allows you to act intentionally rather than react thoughtlessly.
 If a co-worker behaves in a way that angers you, being aware of that anger gives you the insight to pause and consider how you will respond.
 You can choose to respond in ways that maintain the relationship rather than sabotage it.
 Reacting negatively can damage your reputation.
 Reacting appropriately can build trust and respect.